Kimitsuna-Goblin/GGD/README.md

 | 〃        | read.csv              | Read the composition of a GGD object from a CSV file.     |
 | 〃        | write.csv             | Write the composition of a GGD object to a CSV file.      |

+The mean and standard deviation are calculated using the R standard dnorm and pnorm functions and four arithmetic operations (semi-standard deviations of the horizontal-vertical gradational distribution are computed with numerical integration).
+Therefore, the accuracy of the them depends on the dnorm and pnorm functions.

 ## Installation